amunategui/amunategui.github.io/_posts/2014-10-18-blending-models.md

 In the above snippet, ``glm`` supports both **regression** and **classification**.
 <BR><BR>
 We download the **vehicles** data set from <a href='https://github.com/hadley' target='_blank'>Hadley Wickham</a> hosted on Github.
-To keep this simple, we attempt to predict whether a vehicle has 6 cylinders or not using only the first 24 columns of the data set:
+To keep this simple, we attempt to predict whether a vehicle has 6 cylinders using only the first 24 columns of the data set:

 ```r
 library(RCurl)